Old hands at new ideas

-We are the world’s oldest global law firm, but we are constantly reinventing ourselves.
+We are one of the oldest global law firms, but we are constantly reinventing ourselves.

 Technological disruption, economic crises, political risk – the challenges facing the world’s biggest businesses have been the same throughout history.
-We know because we have been at their side for 275 years, giving them the confidence to shape the future.
+We know because we have been at their side for nearly three centuries, giving them the confidence to shape the future.

 Our first client

 Samuel Dodd appointed attorney to the Bank of England.
 The bank is still a client today.

 Winter & Kaye, the antecedent of Freshfields, begins advising ‘father of the factory’ Sir Richard Arkwright, whose invention of the ‘water frame’ ushered in the Industrial Revolution.

 James William Freshfield, who started his working life as a teenage apprentice to a London watchmaker, becomes a partner.
 His adopted coat of arms includes the archangel Saint Michael, which we still use today.

 James Freshfield is made an honorary member of Lloyd’s – his firm had already been conducting the institution’s legal affairs for some time.

 The precursor firm of Bruckhaus Westrick Heller Löber is founded in Hamburg and builds a solid ‘Hanseatic’ shipping and trade practice and through that a public international law practice.
 In the 1890s Stegemann acted for the Imperial German Government on the international treaty between the German Empire and the UK to transfer Zanzibar and British and German interests in East Africa.

 Freshfields takes a central role in responding to the effects of a serious UK economic and social crash caused by the bursting of a railway investment bubble and the Irish Potato Famine.